Developer-lfierro743/create-steam-n-rails-neoforge-1.21.1/README.md

 All original content and credits belong to the creators of Steam 'n' Rails, Create mod, and other included projects.
 See LICENSE files for each.

 ---

-If you want, I can help you set up the LICENSE files or a CONTRIBUTING guide next!